First Anglo-Sikh War: Battle of Sobraon

 The British, Gurkhas and Bengal regiments renewed their attacks along the entire front of the entrenchment, and broke through at several points.
 On the vulnerable Sikh right, engineers blew a breach in the fortifications and British cavalry and horse artillery pushed through it to engage the Sikhs in the centre of their position.
 Tej Singh had left the battlefield early.
 It is alleged in many Sikh accounts that he deliberately weakened the pontoon bridge, casting loose the boat at its centre, or that he ordered his own artillery on the west bank to fire on the bridge on the pretext of preventing British pursuit.
 British accounts claim that the bridge simply broke under the weight of the numbers of soldiers trying to retreat across it, having been weakened by the swollen river.
-Whichever account is correct, the bridge broke, trapping nearly 20,000 of the Sikh Khalsa Army on the east bank.
+Whichever account is correct, the bridge broke, trapping nearly 20,000 of the Sikh Army on the east bank.

 None of the trapped Sikh soldiers attempted to surrender.
 Many detachments, including one led by Sham Singh Attariwala, fought to the death.
 Some Sikhs rushed forward to attack the British regiments sword in hand; others tried to ford or swim the river.
-British horse artillery lined the bank of the river and continued to fire into the crowds in the water.
+British horse artillery lined the bank of the river and continued to fire into the Sikh crowds in the water.
 By the time the firing ceased, the Sikhs had lost between 8,000 and 10,000 men.
 The British had also captured 67 guns.

 Kangra battles

-Battle of Kangrah
+Siege of Kangra Fort

+This siege of Kangra Fort lasted from mid-April until 28 May 1846.
+Lawrence reached the fort on 3 May 1846.
 This was the only battle fought between the Sikh forces of Kangra and the British.
 The British controlled the valley after defeating them and the fort.

+Mohali battles

+Battle of Sohana

+Akali Hanuman Singh along with 500 troops were heading for Ghuram when they were attacked near Sohana by the British.
+The British defeated this force and Hanuman Singh was killed in action at age 90.